 Instant rice (like Minute® Rice) has been fully cooked and then dehydrated, so it cooks much faster at home.
 You just add hot liquid and let it sit.
 For this recipe, using 1 cup broth to 1⅓ cups rice gives the best stir-fry texture.

 Traditional soy sauce contains gluten from fermented wheat.
-Use Japanese tamari as a substitute-it's usually made without wheat, but always check the label.
-Also, check broths and sauces to be sure.
+Use Japanese tamari as a substitute—it’s usually made without wheat, but always check the label.
+Also check broths and sauces to be sure.

 📖The Recipe Card